MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsUserPolicyPackage.md

 ## SYNOPSIS

 This cmdlet supports applying a policy package to users in a tenant.
 Note that there is a limit of 20 users you can apply the package to at a time.
+To apply a policy package to a larger number of users, consider using New-CsBatchPolicyPackageAssignmentOperation.

 ## SYNTAX